DamianS-eng/eol-dr/checklist.md

 ### Websites

-* BlueHost – let Blake know to look out for a bill each March as this is where fakblog.com is hosted
+* Porkbun – let Blake know to look out for a bill each March as this is where fakblog.com is hosted
   * Transfer ownership to Blake and have him contact Bluehost support to reset all passwords
-* CloudFlare – this does some advanced shit but is free.
+* Webhostmost – this does some advanced shit but is free.
 Login via Authy.
 Blake may want to know this too.
+* Noip - connects to website from server on smaller half tower PC

 ### Tech Tips

-* Do not EVER sell anything with a hard drive without formatting the hard drives first.
+* Do not EVER sell any phone or computer with a hard drive without formatting the devices first.
 Ask any of our tech friends to help.
-* Do not EVER try to sell an Apple product without following their instructions to wipe before reselling.
+* I have no Apple devices, but as general advice, Do not EVER try to sell an Apple product without following their instructions to wipe before reselling.
 Apple is special and associates Find My with your account so it prevents theft.
 The person won’t be able to use it if you don’t unregister the device.

 ## Input

 This is the section where money lands or exists.

-### Bank Accounts and Virtual Currency
+### Bank Accounts

 We have a couple bank accounts that serve different purposes.
-One is good for paying international bills, the other comes with some great insurance, and yet another is an old account I've had for a while.
+One is good for paying most bills, the other has a local bank.
 It's good for your credit to have a couple bank accounts too.

-You use PayPal a lot, so don't close it but feel free to ask a friend to help you change the email addres if you want.
+You use Chase a lot, so don't close it but feel free to ask a friend to help you change the email address if you want.
 It may come with further confirmation.

-* Fak Bank
+* Chase Bank
-  * Checking / Savings
+  * Checking
-  * Good loan rates
   * Can pay international bills via IBAN
-  * PIN for card: 2553
+  * PIN for card: ____
-  * Funds available for immediate use after joint holder is deceased.
-Spoke with Jan Dodekens and set aside 20,000 euros
+  * Funds available for immediate use after holder is deceased
-* United States Bank
+* TD Bank
   * Checking / Savings
   * Has great reputation for car insurance and other insurances
   * Cannot pay IBAN bills
   * PIN for card: Stored in Password1
-* First Business of America
-  * Get the money out and cancel it
-  * It’s an old business account that sometimes came in handy for me but high monthly fees
-  * PIN for card: No idea, I don't use it
+* Ally Bank
+  * Online
+  * Transfer all funds to local bank, then close account
 * PayPal
-  * Login with me@fake.com like you always do along with 2FA
+  * Should have no balance, cancel as soon as possible
-* VirtCoin
+* Venmo
-  * Maybe it’ll make money in the future but right now it’s losing money
-  * The app is hard to navigate.
-Reach out to Emily for help.
+  * Should have no balance, cancel as soon as possible

 ### Life Insurance

 I get this through my employer.

-Fidelity has all of our life insurance and you should receive X amount if I go to Froopyland for natural causes or XX amount if I go to Froopyland due to an accident because our AD&D is maxxed, waxxed and vaxxed.
+Asensus has all of our life insurance and you should receive X amount if I go to Froopyland for natural causes or XX amount if I go to Froopyland due to an accident because our AD&D is maxxed, waxxed and vaxxed.

 ### Residual income – auto deposits to United States Bank